-When I studied Agronomy in Brazil, my grazing mentors recommended that farmers that walked in the paddock or grazing strips for a few minutes previous to movingvthe cows to a fresh pasture, might stimulate soil fertility.
+When I studied Agronomy in Brazil, my grazing mentors recommended that farmers that walk in the paddock or grazing strips for a few minutes before moving the cows to a fresh pasture, might stimulate soil fertility.
 If you are wondering how this is possible, read on and I’ll try to explain.

 Cows are amazing herbivorous ruminants that convert solar energy stored in forages into milk or meat and have evolved by grazing and moving into new areas seeking fresh pastures.
 Grazed pastures were then left behind and had adequate time to regrow before the next grazing.
 In addition, predators co-evolved with ruminants keeping them in check.
 In the old times, predators played a great role by keeping herds productive and healthy by culling the weakest and leaving the fittest individuals.
 Predators stimulated animals to leave their urine and manure on the pastures they grazed and trampled.

 Here is where the rationale of this simple management technique resides: Before strolling to the milk parlor, in the case of dairy, or moving to a new pasture, in the case of beef or dry cows, animals are stimulated to leave an extra shot of fertility on previously grazed pastures.
 One of the advantages of this is that they leave the grazed pasture with partially empty rumens.
 This simple measure can provide cleaner milking facilities, reducing labor, odors and flies.
 And, if they are moved to the next strip of pasture, they will not manure the fresh pastures right away, increasing forage intake and minimizing losses.